 California Assessment of Student Performance and Progress (CAASPP) is an annual assessment process that occurs each spring.
 This year the testing window for our District began in March and concluded June 13.

-This year’s individual score reports started being mailed August 15, 2017 to the address in Q as of May 2017.
-As we receive the last 10% of reports, they will be mailed.
+This year’s individual score reports have all been mailed to the address in Q as of May 2017.

 CAASPP is a measurement that includes several types of assessments: